serengil/LightPHE/README.md

 # Working with vectors

-You can encrypt the output tensors of machine learning models with LightPHE.
+You can encrypt the output vectors of machine learning models with LightPHE.
 These encrypted tensors come with homomorphic operation support.

 ```python
 # build an additively homomorphic cryptosystem